-1. 'Route to Success' is a free training programme that takes people with no bus driving experience and equips them with the skills to become professional drivers.
-The programme is delivered by training provider Realise in partnership with Combined Authorities in West Yorkshire & South Yorkshire.
-In the last 12 months, the programme has delivered 77 candidates through to operator interview.

-- 2. The First Bus Lifelong Learning initiative with Unite aims to empower workers with the skills and knowledge that they need to succeed in today's rapidly changing workplace.

-Now in its 23rd year, it is the longest running UK union/employer learning partnership.
-From this year, First Bus will fully fund the scheme.
-The scheme offers both vocational and non-vocational courses is open to everyone, so that any worker, regardless of their position or seniority, can take part.
-To date, the scheme has helped employees 40,000 times. - 3.
+- 1. 'Route to Success' is a free training programme that takes people with no bus driving experience and equips them with the skills to become professional drivers.
+The programme is delivered by training provider Realise in partnership with Combined Authorities in West Yorkshire & South Yorkshire. - 2.
+The First Bus Lifelong Learning initiative with Unite aims to empower workers with the skills and knowledge that they need to succeed in today's rapidly changing workplace.
+Now in its 24rd year, it is the longest running UK union/employer learning partnership.
+First Bus fully funds the scheme which offers vocational and non-vocational courses and is open to everyone, so that any worker, regardless of their position or seniority, can take part.
+To date, the scheme has helped employees more than 40,000 times. - 3.
 The First Bus apprenticeship programme grows vital engineering skills and provides social mobility opportunities.
 We partnered with Reaseheath College in Cheshire to set up the UK's first bus and coach engineering academy for training apprentices on zero-emission vehicles.